 - The Dean of Administrative Services or delegated staff member will review the student's transcript to ensure the student has met the graduation requirements before issuing the certificate or degree.
-If the application for graduation is not approved, an appeal may be filed with the VP Administration and Academics. - Students must maintain a cumulative 2.0 GPA to be eligible for a certificate or degree.
-Note: Program majors may require a minimum of a "C" in technical courses only or in all courses required by the program plan. - 3.
-Certificates, degrees, diplomas, and transcripts will be mailed approximately four weeks after graduation.
+If the application for graduation is not approved, an appeal may be filed with the Dean of Instruction. - 2.
+Students must earn a final grade of C or higher for all required classes in order to fulfill certificate or degree requirements. - 3.
+Formal graduation ceremonies are held each September. - Certificates, degrees, diplomas, and transcripts will be mailed approximately four weeks after graduation pending outstanding student account balances.

-MUSIC OUTREACH TOUR TRAINING CERTIFICATE
+MUSIC OUTREACH TRAINING CERTIFICATE